the-scouts/por/sphinx_source/chapter-9.rst

 Rule 9.8 Adult Groups undertaking activities
 --------------------------------------------
 a.
-Members over the age of 18 participating in activities must follow the rules laid out in Chapter 9, with the exception of :rule:`9.7`, :rule:`9.26`, :rule:`9.33(b)` and :rule:`9.33(c)`, :rule:`9.35`, :rule:`9.36(a)`.
+Members over the age of 18 participating in activities must follow the rules laid out in :chapter:`9`, with the exception of :rule:`9.7`, :rule:`9.26`, :rule:`9.33(b)` and :rule:`9.33(c)`, :rule:`9.35`, :rule:`9.36(a)`.

 b.
-Where any participant in the activity group is aged under 18, or any adult with additional needs, disabilities or life-limiting conditions who have additional support to access Scouting, all rules in Chapter 9 apply, including :rule:`9.7+`.
+Where any participant in the activity group is aged under 18, or any adult with additional needs, disabilities or life-limiting conditions who have additional support to access Scouting, all rules in :chapter:`9` apply, including :rule:`9.7+`.

 c.
 When members over the age of 18 undertake activities covered by :rule:`9.7`, :rule:`9.26`, :rule:`9.33(b)` and :rule:`9.33(c)`, :rule:`9.35`, :rule:`9.36(a)`, members can chose an appropriate management systems for these activities, members may choose to follow existing systems such as the Adventurous Activity Permit Scheme or may put in place other controls.